 Shout-out to the celebs who left nothing on the field

-The Met Gala (formerly known as the Costume Institute Gala) takes place annually at the Metropolitan Museum in New York City and it’s a red carpet event with an extraordinary point of difference.
+The Met Gala (formally known as the Costume Institute Gala) takes place annually at the Metropolitan Museum in New York City and it’s a red carpet event with an extraordinary point of difference.

 Each year, the gala is held to fundraise for the Metropolitan Museum of Art’s Costume Institute.
 And as the gala marks the opening of the Institute’s annual fashion exhibition, it’s themed to match the upcoming show.
 Yep, it’s basically like one huge fancy-dress party – for an exclusive group of celebs.

 Susan Sontag’s 1964 essay Notes on Camp inspired this year’s theme and the A-lister attendees went wild, bringing some of the most inventive, fanciful and all-round out-there looks we’ve ever seen.

 By now you may have guessed that it’s one of our favourite red carpet events and indeed this year went beyond our wildest expectations.

 From Lady Gaga’s gravity-defying eyelashes to Ezra Miller’s optical illusion-style makeup, there were some outrageously creative beauty looks to be seen.

 Consider this our ode to the 2019 Met Gala.
 Below, we’ve rounded up our favourite beauty looks - of the weird and wonderful variety.